aurora-is-near/doc.aurora.dev/blog/speedruneth-virtual-chain.md

 ---
 title: "Speedrun Ethereum & Virtual Chains: NFT Challenge"
 description: "In the previous article we have deployed our first virtual chain with a custom token.
 Let's now deploy some NFTs to it!"
-date: "2025-08-21"
+date: "2025-08-25"
 authors: [slava]
 tags: [tutorials, aurora_cloud]
 ---

 In the previous article we have deployed our first virtual chain with a custom token.
 Let's now deploy some NFTs to it!

 To do this we will use [SpeedrunEthereum](https://speedrunethereum.com) first challenge.

-We won't cover it here fully, as instructions are great in the SpeedrunEthereum's [NFT tutorial](https://speedrunethereum.com/challenge/simple-nft-example).
+We won't cover it here fully, as instructions are great in their [NFT tutorial](https://speedrunethereum.com/challenge/simple-nft-example).

-Instead, we will talk in detail about specifics of going through Speedrun challenges in the context of your own virtual chain.
-So you will able to pass all of them on it!
+Instead, we will talk in detail about specifics of going through SpeedrunETH challenges in the context of your own virtual chain.
+So you will be able to pass all of them on it!

 <!-- truncate -->

 ## Quick plan

 In the previous article we have [Launched your virtual chain in minutes](/blog/create-virtual-chain).

 Now, we want to: